 As Director of Religious and Spiritual Life I am interested in supporting students of all traditions as they explore their own spirituality.
 As advisor to the Multifaith Council my commitment is to enhancing respectful engagement and understanding of varying beliefs and values on the campus.
-My own commitment is to an historic, orthodox Christian faith.
+My own commitment is to a historic, orthodox Christian faith.
 The primary focus of my work as Protestant Advisor involves work with the Hermenia T. Gardner Bi-Semester Christian Worship Series.
 This is a twice per semester worship service in the African American tradition.
-My role is primarily background, but I work with the committee in planning the service while the Hermenia T. Gardner Bi-Semester Christian Worship Series Fellow, The Reverend Timothy Jones, leads the service.
+My role is primarily background, but I work with the committee in planning the services while the Hermenia T. Gardner Bi-Semester Christian Worship Series Fellow, The Reverend Timothy Jones, typically leads the service.
 We also bring in outside preachers.
 I serve as an advisor to the Amherst Christian Fellowship.

 Office Hours: Tuesday 4-5:00 p.m. in the Cadigan Center; Wednesday 3:30-4:30 p.m. in Frost Cafe, and by appointment.